STRIDES/NIHCloudLabAWS/docs/Install_AWSParallelCluster.md

     Output should display version number.

  ## 5. Move on to configuring and connecting to your cluster
  Follow the [next instructions](/docs/Configure_AWSParallelCluster.md) on how to configure your cluster via the command line.
-Otherwise checkout our tutorial for using Parallel Cluster via the console to run Snakemake workflows [here](https://github.com/STRIDES/NIHCloudLabAWS/blob/aws-parallel-cluster/notebooks/Snakemake/AWS-ParallelCluster.ipynb).
+Otherwise, check out our tutorial for using Parallel Cluster via the console to run **Snakemake workflows** [here](https://github.com/STRIDES/NIHCloudLabAWS/blob/main/notebooks/Snakemake/AWS-ParallelCluster.ipynb).